Outpatient Mental Health Services in Philadelphia

-Our providers will take the time to get to know you and figure out how to best help you through these problems.
-In some cases, psychotherapy may provide a solution by providing insight around the causes and identifying unhealthy behavior patterns.
-Other circumstances may call for medical interventions; Wave Treatment Centers will ensure your outpatient psychiatric needs are addressed.
+Our providers will take the time to get to know each person and figure out how to best help them through these problems.
+In some cases, psychotherapy may provide a solution by providing insight into the causes and identifying unhealthy behavior patterns.
+Other circumstances may call for medical interventions.
+Thus, Wave Treatment Centers will ensure patients’ outpatient psychiatric needs are addressed.

 What are the Signs of a Mental Health Disorder?

 There are many different mental health disorders that affect people today.
 The signs and symptoms will depend on each person’s experiences and diagnosis.
 There are, however, some general signs that can point to a mental health disorder, no matter what it is.

 - Feeling worried or fearful for no reason

 - Difficulty concentrating or learning

 - Inappropriate anger or irritability

 - Problems sleeping (too much or too little)